variejs/docs/service-providers.md

 Service providers allow to us to bind things to our application.
 In fact Varie it self uses service providers to boot all the necessary components to create the actual application.
-These providers are meant for registering things, such as services, middleware , constants, routes and more.
+These providers are meant for registering services, middleware constants, routes and more.
 Most of the application providers are deferred and are only loaded when actually called from the container.

 ## Creating a Service Provider